 Kelsey was a member of the 2013 Class of the prestigious Rawlings Undergraduate Leadership Fellows Program.
 Kelsey also works as a volunteer for the Richard Wright Public Charter School for Journalism and Media Arts.

 Kelsey is a graduate of the Philip H. Merrill College of Journalism at the University of Maryland.
 She received her Certificate in African-American Studies and her Bachelor of Arts degree in Broadcast Journalism.
+Kelsey is an award-winning journalist who is a member of the National Press Club.
 She also is a member of Alpha Kappa Alpha Sorority, Inc. Kelsey received her MPS degree in Sports Industry Management, with a concentration in Strategic Marketing, Communications & Digital Media from Georgetown University.
 Currently, Kelsey is pursuing her Certificate in Teaching from Georgetown University in their Apprenticeship in Teaching program.

 What do you love about your job?
 I always end my emails with my favorite quote from my idol Oprah Winfrey, “education is the key to unlocking the world, a passport to freedom.”
 I love the fact that my job allows me to be a champion in the strategic effort to provide all students a high-quality education.